nolawnchairs/eslint-plugin/src/rules/no-import-gaps/README.md

 # @nolawnchairs/no-import-gaps

-This rule enforces having no newlines between import statements.
+This rule enforces the absencse of newlines between import statements.

 ### 👎 Invalid
 ```ts